thomlom/blog/content/blog/time-management-productivity-developers/index.md

 ## 📝 Use a to-do list

 It may be not necessary for you but I personally use a to-do list app to organise my work and to some extent my life.
-There are two main reasons why I do it:
+There are two main reasons why I use one:

 - **I don’t forget anything**
 - **I always know what I have to do**